rmcwhae/russellmcwhae.ca/content/journal/intentional-inefficiency.md

 (In one egregious example of over-processing, certain Samsung phones would detect night scenes with the moon and digitally substitute in a higher-resolution version of the moon.
 Small sensors don’t perform well in low light due to the limited amount of light they can capture—you cannot overcome physics—so the electronically injected moons would have come from a larger camera.)

-The efficiency continues after you take an image.
-After saving a given image, it is then uploaded to your cloud account and made available across all your devices.
-You can quite easily take thousands of photos, all of them seamlessly synced across all your devices.
+The efficiency continues after taking your photo.
+Images are automatically uploaded to your cloud account and made available across all your devices.
+You can quite easily take thousands of photos, all of them seamlessly synced to the cloud.
 Photos are then a few taps away from being posted to social media platforms.
 The entire process is as painless as it is expedient.

 While the photography snob in me is quick to disdain how easy it has become to mindlessly take and share such _snapshots_, I do think that something has been lost from the days before the smartphone democratized photography.